Safe-DS/API-Editor/package-parser/README.md

-# library-analyzer
+# package-parser

-A tool to analyzer client and API code written in Python.
+A tool to analyze client and API code written in Python.

 ## Usage